AdobeDocs/campaign.en/help/v8/dev/datamodel.md

 * [Extend an existing table](extend-schema.md) with new fields.
 For example, you can add a new "Loyalty" field to the Recipient table.
 * [Create a new table](create-schema.md), for example a "Purchase" table listing all the purchases made by each profile of the database, and link it to the Recipient table.

-Discover best practices when working with Campaign datamodel in [this section](datamodel-best-practices.md).
+Discover best practices when working with Campaign data model in [this section](datamodel-best-practices.md).

 ## Built-in profile table {#ootb-profiles}